 I’m sure you guys have all seen those “Fabric of Our Lives” ad campaigns, featuring happy people snuggling into cotton garments.
 Sure, conventional cotton is comfy.
 It’s also relatively inexpensive and easy to work with.
 What we don’t always think about with textiles is how that fabric gets onto the shelf.

 We talk a lot around here about eco-friendly fabrics, but we don’t always spend as much talking about why it’s important to opt for these alternatives.
 They’re often more expensive and harder to find than their conventional counterparts, and I think sometimes we forget the “whys” behind green crafting.

-The Truth About Cotton
+The Dirty Truth About Cotton

 All of those pesticides are no good for the people who work in those fields, either.
 We grow the vast majority of the world’s cotton in developing countries, and those farmers don’t have the means to implement as many safety measures in their farming operations.
 These farmers experience an array of health problems from coming into contact with all of those pesticides in the field.

-Feeling a little bit down about the cotton in your stash?
+Feeling a little bit down about the cottons in your stash?
 Don’t beat yourself up!
 I’m a big believer in using what you have and doing the best you can to make greener choices in the future.
 Tomorrow, we’ll look at some alternatives to dirty cotton and where you can find them.